 If you’ve landed on this page, you’re likely either a trauma survivor (there’s so many of us out here) or working to help others heal from traumatic experiences.
-You aren’t alone and I can help introduce you to ideas and resources that address both of these scenarios.
+You aren’t alone and I can help introduce you to ideas and resources.

 I am a survivor of childhood abuse with an ACE score of 9, who has worked in the trenches of the mental health system for nearly 20 years.

 As you navigate through my website, don’t hesitate to reach out with questions or thoughts you’d like to share.
 Small talk makes me nervous.
-I crave connection to like-minded individuals who are ready and willing to talk about shifting our culture of healing to a more holistic, resilience-based approach.
+I crave connection to like-minded individuals who are ready and willing to help shift our culture of healing.

 Connect with me!